animal-tree/Writing-stuff/Does-anyone-else-think-this-is-proof-of-God?.md

 God traumatized me, if he exists, and I used to militantly believe he didn't.
 But lately, He or whatever coismic-coincidence force has been showing me a better side of this kind of coincidence deus-ex-machina magic.
 That being said, my inability to communicate still makes me suspicious, since it turns off and on, like "gates of heaven" opening and closing, depending on who I talk to, changes by context, and warps my thoughts, memories, and associations in unrecognizable and clearly-foreign ways.

 It's not psychosis, but it is a process of some kind.
 I hope to teach that later.

+---

+*He's not even the last of my neighbors to go insane.